-Becky Hill’s new single Sunrise In The East, her first for Polydor, will be released on June 8th.
-With its elastic beats and warm, summery synths, Sunrise In The East is a captivating
+Becky Hill’s single Sunrise In The East, her first for Polydor, was released in June.
+With its elastic beats and warm, summery synths, Sunrise In The East is a captivating first strike.

-first strike.
 Hill wrote the track with Maverick Sabre and Lost Boy and it was produced by ADP.
-It captures the exhilarating flourish of a new relationship, of discovering someone on a
+It captures the exhilarating flourish of a new relationship, of discovering someone on a deeper

 Hill is an exceptional new talent on the pop landscape.
 She has taken the long way round, plucked from obscurity as a teen and thrown into the limelight as a contestant on The Voice, before embarking on worldwide tours with Rudimental and experiencing huge chart success through her collaborations with Wilkinson, Oliver Heldens, MK and more.
 But the 24-year-old is ready to forge her own path, to be an artist in her own right.
 She is part of a new wave of British pop artists for whom the only way is on their terms, whose artistic vision is all their own.
 “I’ve really always written music for me instead of other people,” she says.
 “It’s taken about six years, but I’m ready now and want to get my experiences out there.”